Braindeiko01/Arena-Real/README.md

 These variables can also be defined in a `.env` file because the backend loads environment entries via `spring-dotenv` when `dotenv.enabled=true`.

-If you do not provide credentials, disable Firebase by setting `firebase.enabled=false` (for example in `application.properties` or as `FIREBASE_ENABLED=false`).
-When disabled, chat features and push notifications will skip all Firebase operations, and the push token endpoint will not be available.
+By default the backend ships with Firebase disabled.
+If you want to use chat and push features, enable it by setting `firebase.enabled=true` and providing the credentials file.
+Otherwise keep it disabled (via `FIREBASE_ENABLED=false`), in which case chat features and push notifications will skip all Firebase operations and the push token endpoint will not be available.

 Este proyecto usa Firebase en el front-end.
 Las credenciales deben declararse en un archivo `.env.local` en la carpeta `front`.